Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 In Octo Browser, you can add team members starting with the Team subscription or higher.
 Access permissions are defined not by roles but by the participants’ specific functions and abilities.
 You can specify which functions and tags the new team member will have access to in the settings.

-As for profiles, access rights can be highly customized.
-By default, all possible profile operations are enabled, but unnecessary ones can be disabled, such as:
+You can fine-tune the actions team members are allowed to perform with profiles.
+By default, all possible profile actions are enabled, but unnecessary ones can be disabled.

 Profile Data Security

-Multilogin X, like Octo Browser, is based in Europe and must comply with GDPR regulations to ensure the safety of user data.
-GDPR ensures that user data is deleted three months after a subscription ends.
+Multilogin X servers, just like those of Octo Browser, are located in Europe, meaning all GDPR policies apply to the data.
+For example, all user information is deleted three months after their subscription ends.
 Multilogin X also promises security by hashing passwords so that they are not transmitted as plain text.
 The platform uses AES encryption for account data and encrypts data before storing it in the cloud.
 However, there are no additional protections for profiles stored locally.
 Multilogin X accounts do not support two-factor authentication (2FA).

 In Octo Browser, data storage is implemented similarly, preventing unauthorized access to profile information.
 Additionally, you can set passwords for profiles, which protects them not only from being launched by other team members but also from potential attackers.
 Even if someone gains access to your device, they won't be able to retrieve profile data without the password.
 Another security measure that Octo Browser offers is two-factor authentication.
 We recommend setting up 2FA to ensure your accounts are well protected.